 Ms. D.M.
-Schonis team leader

-Ms. G.M. den Bakker assistant
+Schonis Ms. G.M. den Bakker Ms. L. Guo

-Ms. M.D. van der Kooij assistant

 Contact

 Mandeville Building, Room T5-41 Tel.
 010-4081895/88731 E-mail eb@rsm.nl

 Requests and information

 Information concerning examinations can be found on the website of the Examination Board: www.rsm.nl/examination-board.
 Please consult these sites before contacting the Examination Board.
 You may first want to take a look in the Frequently Asked Questions (FAQ) section to see whether you can find an answer to your question there.